Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    coordinates as well as decoupling between the stator flux and torque channels are used according to [#Awa2019b]_.
-Here, the stator flux magnitude and the electromagnetic torque are selected as controllable variables.
-Proportional controllers are used for simplicity.
+Here, the stator flux magnitude and the electromagnetic torque are selected as controllable variables, and proportional controllers are used for simplicity [#Tii2024]_.
 The magnetic saturation is not considered in this implementation.

    :param par: Machine model parameters.
    :type par: SynchronousMachinePars
    :param cfg: Reference generation configuration.
    :type cfg: FluxTorqueReferenceCfg
-   :param alpha_psi: Bandwidth of the flux controller (rad/s).
+   :param alpha_psi: Flux-control bandwidth (rad/s).
 The default is 2*pi*100.
    :type alpha_psi: float, optional
-   :param alpha_tau: Bandwidth of the torque controller (rad/s).
+   :param alpha_tau: Torque-control bandwidth (rad/s).
 The default is 2*pi*200.
    :type alpha_tau: float, optional
    :param alpha_o: Observer bandwidth (rad/s).
 The default is 2*pi*100.
    :type alpha_o: float, optional